-That's an extraordinary return, made more extraordinary by its rarity.
-Of the more than 2,400 stocks traded on U.S. exchanges that were worth at least $150 million in market cap on June 7, 2002, only 21 are up tenfold or better since the day of David's first recommendation.
+Multibaggers are rare to begin with; 14-baggers are rarer still.
+Of the more than 2,400 stocks traded on U.S. exchanges that were worth at least $150 million in market cap on June 7, 2002, only 33 are up ten-fold or better since the day Fool co-founder David Gardner first recommended Marvel.
 Some of the more notable names:

-When David first picked Marvel, it was because he foresaw a "portfolio of media properties" being leveraged in ways that would produce massive cash flows, yet was still underpriced and underappreciated in the weeks following the release of Spider-Man:
+Promised growth is what drew David to Marvel.
+He bet on the company because he foresaw a "portfolio of media properties" being leveraged in ways that would produce massive cash flow, yet he was in the minority in the weeks following the release of Spider-Man:

 With a low-priced stock and total market capitalization of only about $170 million, Marvel Enterprises -- Spider-Man's daddy -- is today priced at the equivalent of a few weeks of the blockbuster film's box office receipts.
 (A box office of which Marvel, incidentally, gets an unspecified cut -- 5%, it is said -- and the same amount for eventual DVD sales, as well.)

 But then I dug deeper, poring through the text of its self-financing agreement and management's projections.
-I found a far less risky deal than I had expected, and David's thesis began to make sense.
+What I found was a far less risky deal than I had expected.
+David's thesis began to make sense.
 Cash would flow through the financing facility as films were made, paying off production borrowings.
 Meanwhile, cash from licensing agreements would fund the rest of the business and pay off debt for share repurchases.

 What the next great multibagger will look like

-I'm happy to be sitting on such a large gain.
+I'm happy to have collected such a large gain.
 But I'm also eager to move on.
 Like you, I want to find the next Marvel Entertainment, and I want to start right now.
 Ready?